Karl-Heinz Rummenigge: 'The fans are part of football, but it does not belong to them' | DW | 15.07.2020

 But Rummenigge insists that "Bayern Munich have never signed a player in order to weaken one of our opponents."

-In the last two years, Bayern have increasingly turned their attention to French players, with Kingsley Coman, Corentin Tolisso, Benjamin Pavard, Lucas Hernandez, Michael Cuisance and, this summer, Tanguy Kouassi.
+In the last two years, Bayern have increasingly turned their attention to French players, with Kingsley Coman, Corentin Tolisso, Benjamin Pavard, Lucas Hernandez, Michael Cuisance and, this summer, Tanguy Kouassi all heading to Munich.
 Earlier this year, France Football reported that the German champions were also interested in RB Leipzig defender Dayot Upamecano.

 "French players suit Bayern well with their mentality and style of play," said Rummenigge.
 "We're very happy with all of our Frenchmen.
 We're talking about the land of the world champions, after all.
 No country wins the World Cup by accident."